 - nausea, vomiting, loss of appetite, weakness, or dizziness

-If you experience a serious side effect, you or your doctor may send a report to the Food and Drug Administration's (FDA) MedWatch Adverse Event Reporting program online ( http://www.fda.gov/Safety/MedWatch ) or by phone (1-800-332-1088).
+If you experience a serious side effect, you or your doctor may send a report to the Food and Drug Administration's (FDA) MedWatch Adverse Event Reporting program online ( https://www.fda.gov/Safety/MedWatch ) or by phone ( 1-800-332-1088).What should I know about storage and disposal of this medication?

-Keep this medication in the container it came in, tightly closed, out of reach of children, and in a location that is not easily accessible by others, including visitors to the home.
-Store it at room temperature and away from excess heat and moisture (not in the bathroom).
-You must immediately dispose of any medication that is outdated or no longer needed through a medicine take-back program.
+Dispose of any medication that is outdated or no longer needed through a medicine take-back program.
 If you do not have a take-back program nearby or one that you can access promptly, flush any methadone injection solution that is outdated or no longer needed down the toilet.
 Talk to your pharmacist about the proper disposal of your medication.

-It is important to keep all medication out of sight and reach of children as many containers (such as weekly pill minders and those for eye drops, creams, patches, and inhalers) are not child-resistant and young children can open them easily.
-To protect young children from poisoning, always lock safety caps and immediately place the medication in a safe location – one that is up and away and out of their sight and reach. http://www.upandaway.org
+Keep all medication out of sight and reach of children as many containers are not child-resistant.
+Always lock safety caps.
+Place the medication in a safe location – one that is up and away and out of their sight and reach. https://www.upandaway.orgWhat other information should I know?

 Keep all appointments with your doctor or clinic.
-Your doctor may order certain lab tests to check your response to methadone injection.

 This prescription is not refillable.
 If you continue to experience pain after you finish using methadone injection, call your doctor.
 If you take this medication on a regular basis, be sure to schedule appointments with your doctor so that you do not run out of medication.

-It is important for you to keep a written list of all of the prescription and nonprescription (over-the-counter) medicines you are taking, as well as any products such as vitamins, minerals, or other dietary supplements.
-You should bring this list with you each time you visit a doctor or if you are admitted to a hospital.
-It is also important information to carry with you in case of emergencies.
+Keep a written list of all of the prescription and nonprescription (over-the-counter) medicines, vitamins, minerals, and dietary supplements you are taking.
+Bring this list with you each time you visit a doctor or if you are admitted to the hospital.
+You should carry the list with you in case of emergencies.